Skip to content

 Attaché Office: Specialized Representation

-• Cultural Attaché: Promotes art, language, and cultural exchanges.
+• Cultural Attaché: Promotes arts, language, and heritage exchange.

-• Military Attaché: Handles defense cooperation and information.
+• Military Attaché: Manages defense relations and security cooperation.

-• Health Attaché: Focuses on medical cooperation and public health.
+• Health Attaché: Coordinates medical and public health partnerships.

-• Educational Attaché: Manages scholarships, student support, and academic collaboration.
+• Educational Attaché: Oversees scholarships and academic programs.

 AspectAttaché Office